 - How your smartwatch's ECG feature could save your lifeThis emerging technology is already saving lives

-- Pulse oximeter: Why SpO2 and blood oxygen will be huge in 2020Taking a closer look at the tech inside your wearables
+- SpO2 and pulse ox wearables: Why blood oxygen is the big new health metricTaking a closer look at the tech inside your wearables

 - The holy grail: What you need to know about wearables and glucose monitoringIt's what everyone is shooting for, but is it possible?